ross-oreto/jee/README.md

 ### JEE Hello World
-- build and run the smallest and simplest possible JavaEE application in Thorntail, Wildfly, WebSphere or any JEE container.
+- build and run a simple JavaEE application in Thorntail, Wildfly, WebSphere or any JEE container.

 #### Running in Thorntail
 using maven plugin (doesn't work well on Windows)